Hong Kong’s Carrie Lam won’t seek second term as chief executive

 “Beijing expresses that they understand and respect” the decision, she added.

-Lam was selected as chief executive in 2017 by a small hand-picked committee of about 1,200 political and business elites known as the Election Committee.
+Lam was selected as chief executive in 2017 by a small handpicked committee of about 1,200 political and business elites known as the Election Committee.
 She entered the position promising to heal political divides in the city, as the fourth chief executive since Hong Kong’s return to China in 1997 and the first woman to hold the role.

 In 2019, she proposed a bill that would allow extraditions from Hong Kong to China, provoking a backlash that would irrevocably change the territory.
 More than a million people across Hong Kong society marched against the bill on June 9, 2019, from business executives and lawyers to housewives and children.
 The next weekend, even more people turned up to another rally, denouncing Lam and her administration for its decision several days earlier to crack down on student protesters.